RHVH-QE/cockpit-auto/README.md

 > Some helper library used by the checkpoints

 **Name rules should be followed**
-1. All the checks file should be start with "test_" under checks directory
+1. All the checks file should be started with "test_" under checks directory
 2. The class defined in the checks file, should start with "Test", Such as "TestDashboardUi", "TestSubscription", besides, define just one Test.* class in one check file
 3. Strip the "test_" from checks file name, this is cases info file.
 Such as "dashboard_ui.py","tools_subscription.py"